open-telemetry/opentelemetry-specification/specification/overview.md

            [Span E]    [Span F]
 ```

-Sometimes it's easier to visualize **Traces** with a time axis as in the diagram
+Sometimes it's easier to visualize traces with a time axis as in the diagram
 below:

 ```
-Temporal relationships between Spans in a single Trace
+Temporal relationships between spans in a single trace

 ––|–––––––|–––––––|–––––––|–––––––|–––––––|–––––––|–––––––|–> time